Azure/AppService/_posts/2022-08-16-A-Heavy-Lift.md

 Some other *interesting* issues uncovered can be found [here](https://github.com/dotnet/aspnetcore/pull/40833), [here](https://github.com/dotnet/aspnetcore/pull/40633) and [here](https://github.com/microsoft/reverse-proxy/pull/1773).

-As a result of investigating and addressing this class of issues, not only have we succeeded in a smooth migration, but we’ve also helped make **Kestrel** a [more robust server](https://en.wikipedia.org/wiki/Robustness_principle) by allowing it to deal with nuances in the interpretation of the HTTP spec with no impact to existing clients but also allowing it to better deal with more kinds of *“unusual”* traffic.
+As a result of investigating and addressing this class of issues, we’ve made **Kestrel** a more capable server without compromising the core principle of security.

 ## The Payoff: Performance and New Features, Now and in the Future